ansible-middleware/ansible-middleware-workshop/instructions/5-configuring-jboss-eap.md

 ```

 If you're familiar with JBoss EAP configuration using the cli, you'll recognise these configurations.
 JCliff is being used to add a postgresql driver and datasource.

+In this instance we're passing the correct management port to JCliff, then using JCliff to add a postresql driver and datasource.
+We're also using the loop task to iterate over the management ports, in our case we only have one instance per node, so a single management port.

 Re-run the playbook to see the changes.